skillembassy20/lemp-stack-implementation-project-2/README.md

 Your LEMP stack is now fully configured.
 In the next step, we’ll create a PHP script to test that Nginx is in fact able to handle .php files within your newly configured website.

 ## Step 5 – Testing PHP with Nginx

+Your LEMP stack should now be completely set up.

+At this point, your LAMP stack is completely installed and fully operational.

+You can test it to validate that Nginx can correctly hand `.php` files off to your PHP processor.

+You can do this by creating a test PHP file in your document root.
+Open a new file called `info.php` within your document root in your text editor: